 Author: Ashley Dodson

 Oprah conducted a radio interview with Dr. Kathleen Hall regarding helping children manage stress.
 One of the first action steps she mentions is exercise.
 Dr. Hall said it's important to instruct children in stretching, breathing exercises and "chair yoga" positioning, in addition to ensuring they get plenty of regular exercise.
-Children can be taught to utilize these strategies to reduce stress before a test, for example, according to Dr. Hall.
+Children can also be taught to utilize these strategies to reduce stress before a test, according to Dr. Hall.

 Yoga has also been known to help children with behavioral issues relate in a relationally healthy way with other children.